Cocktail bartenders are priced at £50 per hour + VAT.

 Between 4 and 6 is the most successful.
 Too many and your guests will panic and choose something they recognise, leaving a large selection untouched.
 Also you will need to provide the bar with all the various spirits, liqueurs, purees, syrups and other mixers to accommodate all these drinks.
 Too few and your guests may get bored.

-If we base the question on a 4 hour service, for 40 people with you providing your own drinks, bar and ice, us supplying bartender, equipment, glassware and management, you’ll be looking to spend approximately £600.
+If we base the question on a 4 hour service, for 40 people with you providing your own drinks, bar and ice, us supplying bartender, equipment, glassware and management, you’ll be looking to spend between £600.

 Flair, or flair bartending is the art of throwing bottles and cocktail equipment whilst drinks making for the entertainment of guests.
 Referring to it as ‘juggling’ is an understatement.
-You can view our performers on the flair page.

 The more room the better!
 The smallest floor space we require would be 3 metres by 2 metres per bartender.
 If you want us to work on some marble floor or any other very hard surface we may limit the moves that we do to minimize any chance of accidental drops.
 If we are in a garden or a marquee however, drops can’t be heard so much and bottles have less chance of smashing so we can perform larger moves.
 Head space is important too, anything below 8 foot can be tricky.